 Initially, as children learn to read, they are given a picture book without words, with the intention that they will share the book and take part in a conversation generated by the pictures.
 Gradually, as the child’s knowledge of letters and sounds develop they begin to phonetically decode words.

-Our home reading books are organised into coloured book bands and include books from both a range of schemes, such as and including Oxford Reading Tree, Rigby Star Readers, Collins Big Cat, Floppy Phonics, Pearsons Bug Club and as well as ‘real’ books.
+Our home reading books are organised into coloured book bands and include books from a range of schemes.
+Children will also bring a 'Monster Phonics' book home as this is the Systematic Synthetic Phonics program used.
+These phonically decodable books are chosen to link directly to children's current phonics knowledge and learning.
 Through both scheme books and ‘real’ (non-scheme) books, children are taught key comprehension skills using the VIPERS approach:

 Find and explain the meaning of words in context.

 Make and justify interpretations about characters and events using evidence from the text.

 Predict what might happen from the details given and implied in a text.